hominidae/ProcessBOLDPublicData/README.md

 Once you're certain that your search term is right, hit the Combined "TSV" download button to download the data.

 WARNING: Depending on the number of specimens in that search, the download could take awhile.
 Expect it to fail if it's over 1GB.

+Just put those downloaded data sets into a "data" directory and change the name for the selected search terms you've used in the "001_FixPublicData.r" file.

+You'll need to install Tidyverse using install.packageds("tidyverse") command in R or R Studio.

+### 001_FixPublicData.R

+This script loads the data itself and saves it as a TSV file.